-There was a decline in year-on-year growth in loans to non-banking sectors in 2011 at all the banks, from 6 per cent. as at 31 December 2010 to 4.6 per cent. as at 31 December 2011.
-The stock of loans to non-banking sectors had declined by 4.6 per cent. by the end of the year.
-Lending to non-financial corporations was down by 7.5 per cent.
-The main factors in the decline in demand for bank loans were the worsening of the European debt crisis, downgrades and higher funding costs, the slowdown in economic growth in Slovenia and its most important trading partners due to the financial crisis, the adverse situation in certain sectors including construction, the relatively high indebtedness of the corporate sector, a lack of payment discipline, on the part of the corporate sector due to liquidity and operational problems, the adverse situation in the labour market, and a decline in the value and liquidity of free eligible loan collateral.
-On the supply side, lending activity was restricted by a decline in bank funding, high funding costs and a general deterioration in the quality of credit portfolios.
+The stock of loans to non-banking sectors had declined by 4.6 per cent. by the end of 2011 and lending to non-financial corporations was down by 7.5 per cent in 2011 compared to 2010.
+The main factors in this decline in demand for bank loans were the worsening of the European debt crisis, downgrades and higher funding costs, the slowdown in economic growth in Slovenia and its most important trading partners due to the financial crisis, the adverse situation in certain sectors including construction, the relatively high indebtedness of the corporate sector, a lack of payment discipline, on the part of the corporate sector due to liquidity and operational problems, the adverse situation in the labour market, and a decline in the value and liquidity of free eligible loan collateral.